roukna/J.O.B-Training-Linux-1/exercise2.md

   a) note the terminal shows you the amount of time the computer you are on has been running
 3) In your terminal type the command ```uptime > uptime.txt``` to log your work

-## Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#filehandling" target="_blank">Linux Commands Course Website</a> to continue to the next section.
+## You have now completed the second online exercise for Linux commands.
+You will now be taken back to the Jump on Board website to begin the next section regarding file handling commands.
+Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#filehandling" target="_blank">Linux Commands Course Website</a> to continue to the next section.